 OHLE

-Prior to the recent changes when the line was conventionally electrified, part of the test track had several lengths of OverHead Line Equipment (OHLE) on a 1¾-mile section of the Widmerpool straight.
-The physical characteristics, spacings, dimensions, etc, of the catenary and its supports were carefully worked out to produce an overall system whose behaviour was that of a system being used by trains running at twice the speed of the test vehicles.
+Erected in 1973, for the Electrification Section of the R&DD, the physical characteristics, spacings, dimensions, etc, of the part of the system were carefully worked out to produce an overall system whose behaviour was that of a system being used by trains running at twice the speed of the test vehicles ( See the layout plan below) .
 The facility was used to extend analysis of the performance and limitations of conventional catenary systems and current-collection equipment before moving on to the development of new designs of train-mounted equipment which enabled future electric vehicles to obtain efficient and reliable current collection.
 The various test programmes also included investigations into problems which might arise when two or more pantographs on a train were required to collect current at high speeds from a catenary whose equilibrium had been disturbed by the passage of the leading pantograph.
 It was thought that a theoretical mechanical limit existed to the maximum speed of current collection and during the track tests and investigations verification of this emerged.
+The OHLE was used for early pantograph development and for the testing of BR's Channel Tunnel proposals.

 The installation